tonethar/IGME-330-Spring-2020/exams/sample-midterm-exam.md

 - **Note:** Some of these JavaScript concepts are covered in these IGME-230 notes:
   - IGME-230 JavaScript Web App notes: https://github.com/tonethar/IGME-230-GDD-Spring-2018/blob/master/notes/web-apps-0.md
   - An intro to ES6 classes is here: https://github.com/tonethar/IGME-230-Master/blob/master/notes/pixi-js-2.md
+  - THis is a few years old - and some of the questions are out-of-date - but it should give you an idea of the *format* of our midterm exam

 <hr/>